wecodemore/wpstarter/docs/06-A-Commented-Sample-Composer-Json.md

 [**`"wpackagist-plugin/wordfence"`**](https://wordpress.org/plugins/wordfence/) is an example of a plugin we might want to add to our website.
 This plugin does not support Composer.
 But we can require it via *WordPress Packagist*, because we have included that in our  `"repositories"` setting.

 [**"wpackagist-plugin/memcached"**](https://wordpress.org/plugins/memcached/) is another plugin that we can add via *WordPress Packagist*.
 It has been added here as example of a special case.
 In fact, this plugin is not really a plugin, but a **dropin**.
-By reading [install instruction](https://wordpress.org/plugins/memcached/#installation) they say that after plugin installation we need to *"Copy object-cache.php to wp-content"*, but WP Starter can do that for us, we'll see soon how.
+By reading the [installation instructions](https://wordpress.org/plugins/memcached/#installation) they say that after plugin installation we need to *"Copy object-cache.php to wp-content"*, but WP Starter can do that for us.
+We'll soon see how.

 [**`"frc/batcache"`**](https://packagist.org/packages/frc/batcache) is a plugin that is available on Packagist, so it is easily required.
 However, it represents another special case.
 Looking at its [source](https://github.com/frc/batcache) it contains both a **MU plugin** ([`batcache.php`](https://github.com/frc/batcache/blob/frc/batcache.php)) and a **dropin** ([`advanced-cache.php`](https://github.com/frc/batcache/blob/frc/advanced-cache.php)).
 We will see how with a very minimum configuration WP Starter will handle it perfectly, placing everything in the right place without any manual intervention nor custom scripts.